Niccoborg22/virtual-nutritionist-bot/ReadME.md

 ### Technology
 ---
 The Computer Vision Model has been developed using the following technologies:
-- Dialogflow
+- Roboflow
-    - YOLOV8
+- Ultralytics YOLOV8
 - Python

 ### Future improvements
 ---
 Some further future improvements to be implemented:
-- Create a more accurate model by increasing the number of train images
+- Create a more accurate model by increasing the number and diversity of the train images (i.e., foods from different cultures).
-- **ADD ANYTHING THAT WE MIGHT NEED**
+- Design a portion estimator that won't need to ask the user for the total number of grams of the dish.

 ## WEB APPLICATION
 ### Goal